ReTable/forge/README.md

 We support imports in format of `~<pkg>`.
 It's similar to the Webpack, but has own restrictions.

 The `forge` doesn't support paths inside the package.
-It does searce the `package.json` of the given package, and try to read `sass` field inside of it.
+It does search the `package.json` of the given package, and try to read `sass` field inside of it.